 Sensory-friendly clothing is designed for people with sensory sensitivities.
 Moreover, it has several unique features.
 Oftentimes, it is designed for people who are hypersensitive.
 Specifically, this is for people who have heightened sensitivity to touch.
 This is also known as your tactile sense.

 Below are some common designs found in sensory-friendly clothing.
-However, it is important to note that every person has their own preferences for comfortable clothing.
+However, it is important to note that every person has their own sensory preferences for comfortable clothing.

 What makes sensory-friendly clothing different?